fabianhartmann2/AutomaticDockerCluster/readme.md

 ### Prepare
 Define a IP-Ranche for the Cluster.
 Create a DNS Concept.
-In my case i use a subdomain (docker.praxisservices.local), every host is gets a host record with its company wide uniq machine name and a cname entry like node{sequence number}.
+In my case i use a subdomain (docker.praxisservices.local), every host gets a host record with its company wide uniq machine name and a cname entry like node{sequence number}.
 #### DHCP Entry
 Get the Mac Address of any Host you use in the Cluster and create a Static entry on the DHCP Server.
 #### DNS Records